 The click rate really is influenced by the contents of the email itself, framed around the context of the pre-email factors that we talked about when unpacking the open rate.

-There are many experiments you can run to see what influences email clicks in your organization: personalization (like using someone's name in an introduction), click objects being buttons instead of links, the amount of typos, and the emotional strings (like fear or anxiety) that you pull with the writing—just to name a few.
+There are many experiments you can run to see what influences email clicks in your organization: personalization (like using someone's name in an introduction), click objects being buttons instead of links, the number of typos, and the emotional strings (like fear or anxiety) that you pull with the writing—just to name a few.

 Not all phishing emails are designed to get their recipient to click a link inside an email.
 Depending on the type of phishing campaign you're running, you might have additional or different metrics, but they will likely perform the same function as the "click rate" for email phishing tests.